-The amount you may contribute to your IRA and your spouse's IRA is the lesser of 100 percent of your combined eligible compensation or \$13,000 for 2023.
+The amount you may contribute to your Roth IRA and your spouse's Roth IRA is the lesser of 100 percent of your combined eligible compensation or \$13,000 for 2023.
 This amount may be increased with cost-of-living adjustments each year.
-However, you may not contribute more than the individual contribution limit to each IRA.
+However, you may not contribute more than the individual contribution limit to each Roth IRA.
+Your contribution may be further limited if your MAGI falls within the minimum and maximum thresholds.

-If your spouse is age 50 or older by the close of the taxable year, and is otherwise eligible, you may make an additional contribution to your spouse's IRA.
+If your spouse is age 50 or older by the close of the taxable year, and is otherwise eligible, you may make an additional contribution to your spouse's Roth IRA.
 The maximum additional contribution is \$1,000 per year.
 This amount is subject to possible cost-of-living adjustments each year beginning in 2024.

-- C. Deduction of Rollovers and Transfers A deduction is not allowed for rollover or transfer contributions. - D. Gift Tax Transfers of your IRA assets to a beneficiary made during your life and at your request may be subject to federal gift tax under IRC Sec.
-2501. - E. Special Tax Treatment Capital gains treatment and 10-year income averaging authorized by IRC Sec.
-402 do not apply to IRA distributions. - F. Prohibited Transactions If you or your beneficiary engage in a prohibited transaction with your IRA, as described in IRC Sec.
-4975, your IRA will lose its tax-deferred status, and you must include the value of your account in your gross income for that taxable year.
-The following transactions are examples of prohibited transactions with your IRA.
-(1) Taking a loan from your IRA (2) Buying property for personal use (present or future) with IRA assets (3) Receiving certain bonuses or premiums because of your IRA. - G. Pledging If you pledge any portion of your IRA as collateral for a loan, the amount so pledged will be treated as a distribution and will be included in your gross income for that year.
+- B. Gift Tax Transfers of your Roth IRA assets to a beneficiary made during your life and at your request may be subject to federal gift tax under IRC Sec.
+2501. - C. Special Tax Treatment Capital gains treatment and 10-year income averaging authorized by IRC Sec.
+402 do not apply to Roth IRA distributions. - D. Prohibited Transactions If you or your beneficiary engage in a prohibited transaction with your Roth IRA, as described in IRC Sec.
+4975, your Roth IRA will lose its tax-deferred or tax-exempt status, and you generally must include the value of the earnings in your account in your gross income for that taxable year.
+The following transactions are examples of prohibited transactions with your Roth IRA.
+(1) Taking a loan from your Roth IRA (2) Buying property for personal use (present or future) with Roth IRA assets (3) Receiving certain bonuses or premiums because of your Roth IRA. - E. Pledging If you pledge any portion of your Roth IRA as collateral for a loan, the amount so pledged will be treated as a distribution and may be included in your gross income for that year.